Over the past couple of weeks, we’ve had about a dozen conversations with people who are trying to learn a language but struggling for some reason.

-We actually heard this fear from several people.
+We actually heard this fear of being spoken to in English from several people.

 So many language learners define success as “speaking to someone in another language, and for them to speak back to me in the same language”.
 They keep trying, hoping for a conversation, or at least a response.

 For people hoping for this, being spoken back to in English feels like “a form of rejection”.
 “It’s embarrassing,” said another friend, Julia.
 “It makes me feel like I’m not good enough.”

 Others among us just want to be perceived as being ourselves, with no barriers.